mattbierner/blog.mattbierner.com/_posts/2016-05-01-optimizing_es6_iterator_based_tree_traversal.md

 Alas!
 We find the same, or even slightly worse, performance over the regular linked list iterator.

-The linked list iterator at 80 time baseline was the best I was able to achieve, although you can boost things a few more points through aggressive micro optimizations, plus even more points if you perform the traversal in any order.
+The linked list iterator at 80 times baseline was the best I was able to achieve, although you can boost things a few more points through aggressive micro optimizations, plus even more points if you perform the traversal in any order.

 # Continuations